Fackz/baseball/about.md

 10  Ryan Vogelsong 285064          10      0.000      0.200       0.300        0.000 0.200       0.300
 ```

 More functionality will be added soon.
-Please leave any suggestions or bugs in the [Issues section](https://github.com/BillPetti/baseballr/issues).
+Please leave any suggestions or bugs [here](https://github.com/BillPetti/baseballr/issues).